nguyennguyenbk04/bn-pipeline/README.md

 - **Payments**: Payment processing records
 - **Reasons**: Return and refund tracking

----

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with the provided e-commerce schema
-5. Submit a pull request
+Contributing to this project follows a standard workflow: fork the repository, create a feature branch for your changes, implement and test your modifications using the provided e-commerce schema, and submit a pull request for review.
+We encourage testing against the complete dataset to ensure your changes work across all pipeline layers and data processing scenarios.

 ---